Treatment for Skin Redness, Tiny Veins, Brown Spots and Sun Damage

 What areas can be treated?

 The IPL Photofacial is ideal for any part of your face, neck and décolleté with skin redness, telangiectasia (tiny veins) or brown spots.
-Light (low contrast) brown spots, which were previously difficult to resolve, respond very well to treatment.
+Light (low contrast) brown spots, which were previously difficult to resolve, respond very well to this treatment.

 What does the treatment do?